 Frontdoor covers are most common in college basketball, where a favorite of anywhere from three to ten points can be not covering all game long but has a late lead.
 The underdog and losing team begins to foul, and if the favorite makes a high percentage of free throws the point differential can grow significantly in the final minute.

 Football frontdoor covers in the final minute may not happen as often, but are sometimes on freak plays like the example described above.
-Unlike fouling, these are relatively unexpected and can end up in a winning or losing bet that’s talked about for days, months, even years.
+Unlike fouling, these are relatively unexpected and can end up in a winning or losing bet that’s talked about for days, months, or even years.